Fairmount, Newark, New Jersey: Fairmount Cemetery

 This Victorian Fairmount Cemetery, was founded in 1854 and is currently maintained as a nonprofit.
 According to the cemetery's official website: "In the late 1880’s the remains of early settlers of the City of Newark were removed from the Old Burying Ground located on Broad Street and placed in a tomb at Fairmount Cemetery.
 The City of Newark erected a Monument to the First Settlers of Newark, which has become commonly known as the Old Settlers Monument.
 This monument was first dedicated December 19, 1889 and, under the care of the Newark Preservation & Landmark Committee, was rededicated in 2004.
 The monument stands today as a tribute to the early settlers of the City of Newark."

 Fairmount Heights Switching Station

 The Fairmount Heights Switching Station (40°44′48″N 74°11′34″W) was built by Public Service Enterprise Group.
 The includes public art: a 30 ft wall of murals and a colonnade with works by Adjaye Associates and 14 others.

+20 Littleton Avenue

+A project which combines health care and housing.